Are Your Customers Truly Likely to Recommend You

 These customers look stable—but they are also the most likely to leave the moment their constraints disappear.

-This is why NPS® alone cannot predict retention or growth.
+This is why NPS® alone cannot predict revenue retention or growth.

-To accurately diagnose loyalty, retention, and referral potential, we measure four essential factors:
+To accurately diagnose revenue retention, and referral potential, we measure four essential factors:

 Together, these factors deliver a clear picture of:

-- What actions will most effectively strengthen retention
+• What actions will most effectively strengthen revenue retention

-This model has helped organizations of all sizes protect revenues, reduce churn, and convert satisfied customers into growth engines.
+This model has helped organizations of all sizes protect revenue, reduce churn, and convert satisfied customers into growth engines.

 Ready to Understand What Your Customers Are Really Telling You?

-If you want clearer insight into retention, loyalty, and referral behaviour, we would be pleased to help.
+If you want clearer insight into revenue retention, customer loyalty, and referral behaviour, we would be pleased to help.

 Learn more at The Dunvegan Group: